 Electric co-ops sending crews to Florida for hurricane repairs

-For the second time this fall, electric cooperatives in Missouri are sending crews to help repair damage expected to be caused by Hurricane Michael.
-The crews will leave Missouri on Wednesday and stage in Alabama ahead of the storm.
+For the second time this fall, electric cooperatives in Missouri sent crews to help repair damage caused by Hurricane Michael.
+The crews left Missouri on Tuesday, October 9.
+Four MEC lineworkers answered the call: Scott Owen, Nick Stueve, Trevor Bax, and Ben Williams.

-Missouri’s electric cooperatives will send 123 linemen from 23 of the state’s cooperatives to lend a hand.
+Missouri’s electric cooperatives sent 123 linemen from 23 of the state’s cooperatives to lend a hand.
 In September Missouri crews traveled to South Carolina to help out with repairs in the wake of Hurricane Florence.

 Missouri’s electric cooperatives have a long history of lending a helping hand to its cooperative peers in trying times.
 Missouri crews first helped with hurricane relief efforts in 2004 when the Gulf Coast was hit by Hurricane Ivan and have been doing so since.
 In 2017 crews traveled to Florida and Georgia following Hurricane Irma.